a-patel/LiteXSms/docs/Nexmo.md

-# LiteX Nexmo Sms
+# LiteX Twilio Sms
-LiteX.Sms.Nexmo is a sms library which is based on LiteX.Sms.Core and Nexmo Sms API.
+> LiteX.Sms.Twilio is a sms library which is based on LiteX.Sms.Core and Twilio Sms API.

-Allow sending texts via Nexmo.
+Allow sending texts via Twilio.

-Wrapper around Nexmo api to send sms messages from any type of application.
+Wrapper around Twilio api to send sms messages from any type of application.

-Small library for manage sms with Nexmo.
-A quick setup for Nexmo Sms.
+Small library for manage sms with Twilio.
+A quick setup for Twilio Sms.

-Wrapper library is just written for the purpose to bring a new level of ease to the developers who deal with Nexmo integration with your system.
+Wrapper library is just written for the purpose to bring a new level of ease to the developers who deal with Twilio integration with your system.

 ## Basic Usage